Medication & Drugs that Cause Hair Loss

 DRUG-INDUCED HAIR LOSS DIAGNOSIS

 To diagnose hair loss, your doctor will look at your medical history, genetics, and overall health.
-If you suspect that a new medication is the cause of your hair loss, evaluate any changes in your routine, and bring your concerns to your doctor.
+If you suspect hair loss due to medication, evaluate any changes in your routine, and bring your concerns to your doctor.
 Did you start taking a new medicine, get on/off birth control, introduce a new supplement to your diet, or do anything different than the norm?
-Your doctor will diagnosis the issue based on these findings and provide the safest options or alternatives.
+Your doctor will diagnose the issue on how to stop hair loss due to medications based on these findings and provide the safest options or alternatives.

 HOW TO PREVENT DRUG-INDUCED HAIR LOSS

-While certain medications are known to cause hair loss, it doesn’t mean they cause hair loss for every woman, which makes prevention tricky.
-You won’t know if you will have an adverse reaction until you start taking the medication.
+While certain medications are known to cause hair loss, drugs that cause hair loss in females won't be the same for all women, which makes prevention tricky.
+You won’t know what drugs cause hair loss until you start taking the medication.
 What you can do is be mindful of how your body reacts to the new drug.
 Work closely with your doctor to find the right medication, and if hair loss occurs, do not cease medication immediately as it can interfere with your health.
 Instead, consult with your doctor about transitioning to a different drug.

 There may not be a medication alternative, in which case your life and livelihood are dependent on the medication you are on.
 If hair loss is unavoidable, consider the following treatment options to give you peace of mind and confidence during this difficult time.